ramital/SecureStorage/README.md

 ## About the Author

-This solution was developed by Ahmad Rami El Tal, a Senior Software Engineer with expertise in regulated environments, cloud security, and telehealth platforms.
-It is based on real world implementations and aims to reduce the $10B+ annual impact of healthcare data breaches in the U.S. As an active HIMSS Digital Member (joined 2025), I am refining this solution for potential presentation at HIMSS26, with a focus on scalable PHI security tailored for underserved healthcare providers.
+Developed by Ahmad Rami El Tal, this solution tackles healthcare data breaches with scalable PHI security.
+As a HIMSS Digital Member (since 2025), I’m refining it with the goal of presenting it at HIMSS26.